-- an exercise price that is set equal to the market price of the share at the time of grant; - $\bullet \quad \text{a maximum lifetime of 10 years and an exercise period that starts after 5 years;} \\$ - upon exercise, each option entitles the option holder to purchase one share; - the options cliffvest after 5 years.
+- an exercise price that is set equal to the market price of the share at the time of grant; - a maximum lifetime of 10 years and an exercise period that starts after 5 years; - upon exercise, each option entitles the option holder to purchase one share; - the options cliff vest after 5 years.
 In the case of termination of service before the vesting date, special forfeiture rules will apply.

-The following table sets forth information regarding the number of options granted in 2014 to the CEO and the other members of the Executive Board of Management.
-The options were granted on 01 December 2014, have an exercise price of 94.46 Euro and become exercisable after five years.
+The following table sets forth information regarding the number of options granted in 2015 to the CEO and the other members of the Executive Board of Management.
+The options were granted on 22 December 2015, have an exercise price of 113.00 Euro and become exercisable after five years.

 Name Long Term Incentive stock options granted

-Carlos Brito - CEO 167,634
+Carlos Brito - CEO 487,804

-Sabine Chalmers 44,510
+Sabine Chalmers 68,756

-Felipe Dutra 80,119
+Felipe Dutra 123,761

-Miguel Patricio 64,095
+Miguel Patricio 55,005

-Claudio Braz Ferro 35,608
+Claudio Braz Ferro 45,837

-Tony Milikin 22,255
+Tony Milikin 22,918

-Claudio Garcia 31,157
+Claudio Garcia 32,086

-Jo Van Biesbroeck 35,608
+David Almeida (2) 12,977

-Name Long Term Incentive stock options granted
+Pedro Earp 18,335

-Marci Froes (1) 0
+Marcio Froes (1) 0

-João Castro Neves (1) 0
+João Castro Neves 82,507

-Luiz Fernando Edmond 80,119
+Luiz Fernando Edmond 82,507

-Bernardo Pinto Paiva 53,412
+Bernardo Pinto Paiva (1) 0

-Stuart Mc Farlane 35,608
+Stuart Mc Farlane 36,670

-Michel Doukeris 66,766
+Michel Doukeris 45,837

-Ricardo Tadeu 33,383
+Ricardo Tadeu 34,378

-(1) João Castro Neves, Zone President Latin America North until 31 December 2014, reported to the Board of Directors of Ambev until that date.
-He and Marcio Froes, Zone President Latin America South, participated in 2014 in the incentive plans of Ambev S.A. that are disclosed separately by Ambev.
+(1) Bernardo Pinto Paiva, Zone President Latin America North, reported to the Board of Directors of Ambev.
+He and Marcio Froes, Zone President Latin America South, participated in 2015 in the incentive plans of Ambev S.A. that are disclosed separately by Ambev.